jaq316/ContainerTagRemover/docs/GitVersionBranchingStrategy.md

 10. Create a GitHub release (if not a pull request).

 The workflow is triggered on pushes to the `main` branch and on pull requests targeting the `main` branch.

+Note: The GitHub workflow now prevents execution on changes to the `docs` folder and its contents.